Virtual Reading Group

-Our Virtual Reading Group continues with a few of Arendt's critical essays.
+Our Virtual Reading Group continues with a new collection of Arendt's essays.

-Discussions will be every other Friday at 1pm (UTC-5) for 60-90 minutes, with an introductory lecture provided prior to each discussion.The schedule is as follows:
+Discussions occur every other Friday at 1pm (UTC-4) for 60-90 minutes.The schedule is as follows:

-Moderator BackgroundBefore each session we will distribute a video introduction to the text by Roger Berkowitz, Founder and Director of the Hannah Arendt Center at Bard College.
+Periodically, the center will distribute a video introduction to the text by Roger Berkowitz, Founder and Director of the Hannah Arendt Center at Bard College.
+Members will be notified within the VRG email when video introductions are available.
 Berkowitz specializes in teaching and illuminating the ways Arendt's thinking impacts our present world.
 In addition to hundreds of essays and articles, Berkowitz is author of The Gift of Science, and editor of Thinking in Dark Times: Hannah Arendt on Ethics and Politics, The Intellectual Origins of the Global Financial Crisis, as well as the recently published Artifacts of Thinking: Reading Hannah Arendt's Denktagebuch.
 He is the editor of HA: The Journal of the Hannah Arendt Center.

 How the Virtual Reading Group Works

 Members at all levels may sign up to become part of our monthly Virtual Reading Group.
 We read one essay or one book at a time and aim to read between 20-50 pages per session.
 The group moves slowly to allow members to read small bits of text carefully.

 - Become a Hannah Arendt Center member to join the Virtual Reading Group.